-This device contains licence-exempt transmitter(s) that comply with Innovation, Science and Economic Development Canada's licence-exempt RSS(s).
+This device when combined with the approved antenna contains licence-exempt transmitter(s) that comply with Innovation, Science and Economic Development Canada's licence-exempt RSS(s).
 Operation is subject to the following two conditions:

-(1) This device may not cause interference, and

-(2) this device must accept any interference, including any interference that may cause undesired operation of the device.
+- (1) This device may not cause interference, and - (2) this device must accept any interference, including any interference that may cause undesired operation of the device.